Glossary of DBMS

 Anomalies

 Anomalies occur when something abnormal happens.
 In DBMS, these are considered as taboos.
-Once occurred, they cause a lot of problem in the future.
+Once this occurs, they cause a lot of problems in the future.
 They are usually caused when there is redundancy in information and are often caused when the tables that make up the database suffer from poor construction.

 There are various types of anomalies: